30-year-old Hafthor Bjornsson wins 2019 Arnold Strongman Classic / Dave Emery

 The researchers also computed the competitors’ five-year improvements prior to their peak strength.
 For powerlifters the average was 12%.
 For weightlifters it was just under 3%.
 These gains may seem minute for a half-decade of toil, but they can make the difference between bronze and gold, and they underscore how difficult it is to improve at an elite level.

-We at The Barbell conducted our own survey of the forty-two annual World’s Strongest Man contests (1977-2019, none in 1987) looking at the top three finishers in each.
-We determined that the average age of World’s Strongest Man medalists was 30 (29.64).
-The youngest W.S.M. champion was 25, the oldest 37.
-A greater likelihood of injuries in strongman than powerlifting, as one study shows, may affect peak ages.
+We at The Barbell conducted our own survey of the 45 annual World’s Strongest Man contests (1977-2022, none in 1987) looking at the top three finishers each year.

 If cresting at 30 has you depressed, we’ll leave you with two final thoughts and a brief video.
 First, the standard deviation was plus or minus seven years for powerlifting’s 35, meaning some elite competitors peaked at 42 (and some at 28).
 Second, even if you’re as strong as you’ll ever be at 30, you can stay near that level for another decade or so by continuing to train and eat right—and, if you choose, by replacing or increasing testosterone and/or GH.